yagizbozca/yagizbozca/README.md

 - 👋 Hi, I’m Yagiz Bozca
-- 👀 I’m interested in music, traveling and cooking
+- 👀 I’m interested in music, trekking and cooking
 - 🌱 I’m currently learning React.js
 - 📫 You can reach out to me via [Linkedin](https://www.linkedin.com/in/rasit-yagiz-bozca/)
 <!-- - 💞️ I’m looking to collaborate on ... -->